How to Create a Lollipop Chart in R?

 mtcars dataset in R

-#create new column for car names
+# 1. Create a new column for car names from row names

 mtcars$car <- row.names(mtcars)